pochiniaiu-primus/Pet-project-spring_mvc_hibernate_aop/README.md

-Spring MVC Hibernate application configuration Displays a list of all employees from the database Work with @Service annotation
+Spring MVC Hibernate application configuration <br />
+Displays a list of all employees from the database <br />
+Work with @Service annotation <br />
-Adding a new employee to the database
+Adding a new employee to the database <br />
-Change the existing employee from the database
+Change the existing employee from the database <br />
-Delete employee from database
+Delete employee from database <br />
-Add AOP functionality to the project
+Add AOP functionality to the project <br />